8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 Will I do all contributions to M1 Finance or a percent of the total contribution?
 When I buy the dip, will it go to M1 Finance or not?

+For this paycheck, I split my normal contribution between the multi-factor fund in the main taxable brokerage account and M1 Finance.
+When I bought the dip it went to the total stock market fund in the main taxable brokerage account.

-It’s also worth noting that even though I have all these Pies and Slices, they all use the same underlying securities.
+It’s worth noting that even though I have all these Pies and Slices, they use the same underlying securities.
 So, even if a Pie shows a loss, I might end up in a gain situation for a holding.

 Regardless, part of the reason for doing it this way is because the total cost basis in the M1 Finance account is lower than anywhere else, which means it should rebalance, adjust, and recover faster compared to the other accounts with higher total costs and values; smaller contributions move the needle farther.